liang10k/OpenCV-webcam-video-image-detection/README.md

 The origin files come from Tensorflow models:
 https://github.com/tensorflow/models/tree/master/research/object_detection
 You need download this and put "webcam_detection.py" into this directory
+You may get error like this:
+`from object_detection.protos import string_int_label_map_pb2 ModuleNotFoundError: No module named 'object_detection'`
+to fix this go to the utils/label_map_util.py change `from object_detection.protos import string_int_label_map_pb2` to `from protos import string_int_label_map_pb2`
+or an error like this:
+`from object_detection.core import standard_fields as fields ModuleNotFoundError: No module named 'object_detection'` to fix this go to the protos/visualiztion_utils.py change `from object_detection.core import standard_fields as fields` to `from core import standard_fields as fields`
+This is due to upgraded version, the directory of certain file got changed
+I will change the "webcam_detection.py" later

 ---
 ***You may need install Tensorflow***